btmbtm/btmbtm.github.io/gre/rcguide.md

     - [GRE Vocab Capacity: 2016 Edition](http://amzn.to/2anhVKk)(Filled w/ memory tricks and mnemonics)

-  I would recommend picking two resources from the above and mastering all the words.
+  I would recommend picking two resources from the above and mastering all the words within them.

 ### Good mental/physical health